-Who has to take the citizenship test
+Who has to take the test

-You must take the citizenship test if
+You must take the citizenship test if:

-- you are between the ages of 18 and 54; and
+- you are between the ages of 18 and 54, and

 About the test

-- Canadian physical and political geography
+- Canadian physical and political geography.

 Get ready for the test

-Start studying for the test as soon as you receive your copy of the study guide.
+Study CIC’s official study guide, Discover Canada: The Rights and Responsibilities of Citizenship, to prepare for your test.
+All the test questions are based on information in Discover Canada.
 You can also take a look at the sample study guide questions to help you prepare for the test.

 Get your test date